-Across 43 states, over 600 people have fallen ill due to a salmonella outbreak.
+Across 43 states, more than 640 people have fallen ill due to a salmonella outbreak.
 According to the Centers for Disease Control and Prevention, this outbreak is likely linked to onions.
 To date, 85 people have been hospitalized.

 Thomson International, Inc. of Bakersfield, California voluntarily recalled red, yellow, white, and sweet yellow onions because they may be contaminated.
 The CDC is advising that anyone who has bought onions from Thomson International, Inc refrain from eating, serving or selling them.
 Any food that contains these onions should also not be consumed and can be discarded.

 In early August, retailers like Giant Eagle, Publix and Taylor Farms recalled onions and foods made with onions sold in stores in states like Pennsylvania, Ohio, West Virginia, Indiana, Maryland and more.

 On Aug.
 10, Progressive Produce LLC recalled red onions sold at Trader Joe’s stores in Arizona, California, Nevada, and Utah as well as yellow onions sold in Ralph’s stores in California.

 That same day, Spokane Produce Inc. recalled several salsa products made with the impacted onions.

 The products include 15 oz. jars of Saddlin' Up Salsa Hot, Medium and Mild, as well as Salsa Verde in 15 oz. and gallon size containers.
 The best buy dates range from Aug.
 16 to Sept.
 30.